rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 Up to this point, all these tasks have been pretty simple.
 You might be wondering why you'd bother with grunt at all and not just make some shell scripts.
 Well, one benefit is cross-compatibility; any platform with Node.js can use it.
 Another is the ability to make hierarchies of tasks.
-To do the same in scripts would require one script for each task or a bunch of function definations.
+To do the same in scripts would require one script for each task or a bunch of function definitions.
 Still, that's a pretty reasonable point.
 The next task is something that would be significantly more work to script but is painless in grunt.
 But first, let's add some cool features to our existing Gruntfile.